 MIDAS Knowledge Base

-Why does my server "time out" when processing a large number of bookings?Every web server has a "time out" setting - a time after which a running process is automatically terminated if it's still running, in order to protect the server's resources.
+Why does my server "time out" when processing lots of bookings?Every web server has a "time out" setting - a time after which a running process is automatically terminated if it's still running, in order to protect the server's resources.
 Typically, servers have this set to around 2-5 minutes - more than enough time for most operations!

 If, however, you have a slow performing/heavily loaded server, and attempt to perform a very large task - such as modifying a vast number of bookings in one go, this has the potential to exceed your server's timeout period (although reports of such occurrences are extremely rare).